tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 An authenticator is formed from the concatenation of TLS 1.3 {{!TLS13}}
 Certificate, CertificateVerify, and Finished messages.
-These messages are encoded as Handshake Messages, including the length and type fields.
+These messages are encoded as TLS handshake messages, including length and type fields.

 If the peer creating the certificate_request_context has already created or correctly validated an authenticator with the same value, then no